scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 AS certificates are bundled together with the corresponding signing CA certificate into certificate chains.
 For efficiency, SCION distributes these certificate chains separately from the signed messages.
 A certificate chain is verified against the CP root certificate.
 However, the root certificate is **not** bundled in the chain, but with the TRC.
 This makes it possible to extend the validity period of the root certificate, and to update the corresponding TRC, without having to modify the certificate chain.

-To verify a control-plane message, the relying party must perform the following steps:
+To verify a control-plane message, the relying party MUST perform the following steps:

 1. Build a collection of root certificates from the latest TRC of the relevant ISD (that is, the ISD referenced in the signature metadata of the message).
-If the grace period (see [](#grace)) introduced by the latest TRC is still on-going, the root certificates in the second-to-latest TRC must also be included.
+If the grace period (see [](#grace)) introduced by the latest TRC is still on-going, the root certificates in the second-to-latest TRC MUST also be included.
 For a description on how to build the correct collection of certificates, see [](#trc-selection).
-2. If the signature metadata of the message contains the serial and base number of the latest TRC, the relying party must check that they have this latest TRC.
-If not, the relying party must request the latest TRC.
+2. If the signature metadata of the message contains the serial and base number of the latest TRC, the relying party MUST check that they have this latest TRC.
+If not, the relying party MUST request the latest TRC.
-3. After constructing the pool of root certificates, the relying party must select the certificate chain used to verify the message.
+3. After constructing the pool of root certificates, the relying party MUST select the certificate chain used to verify the message.
 The AS certificate included in this certificate chain MUST have the following properties:
    - The ISD-AS number in the subject of the AS certificate MUST match the ISD-AS number in the signature metadata.
 See also [](#isd-as-nr).
    - The subject key identifier of the AS certificate MUST match the subject key identifier in the signature metadata.
 See also [](#subject-key-id-ext).
    - The AS certificate MUST be valid at verification time.
 Normally, this will be the current time.
 In special cases, e.g., auditing, the time can be set to the past to check if the message was verifiable at the given time.
-4. After selecting a certificate chain to verify the control-plane messages, the relying party must verify the certificate chain, by:
+4. After selecting a certificate chain to verify the control-plane messages, the relying party MUST verify the certificate chain, by:
    - Executing the regular X.509 verification procedure.
 For details, see [X.509](https://handle.itu.int/11.1002/1000/13031).
    - Checking that
       - all subjects of the certificates in the chain carry the same ISD number (see also [](#isd-as-nr),